AyuSh-Ghimire/movieapp/README.md

     • To make application more user friendly.
 # Objectives
 ###
-	To learn about project planning.
+    • To learn about project planning.

-	To learn and implement the skill sets.
+    • To learn and implement the skill sets.

-	To broaden the scope of my knowledge.
+    • To broaden the scope of my knowledge.

-	To learn about usability.
+    • To learn about usability.

-	To study the market of the application.
+    • To study the market of the application.

-	To learn about different ethical, social and legal consideration that may arise 	during and post development.
+    • To learn about different ethical, social and legal consideration that may arise 	during and post development.

-	To assure secure registration and login.
+    • To assure secure registration and login.

-	To allow receive the skin product according to the skin types and skin problem.

-	To design the interface for database manipulation.
+    • To design the interface for database manipulation.

-	To access the skincare treatment information.
+    • To access the skincare treatment information.

 # Features
 ###
     • User Registration, login
     • Vibration if wrong username or password is entered.
     • Viewing all items
     • Search product based on product name
-    •Clear all the details of registration if device is shake.
+    • Clear all the details of registration if device is shake.
     • Adding items to cart
     • proceed items to delivery.
     • Google maps
     • Token for authorization.
     • Logout
 # Youtube link

 # Backened API link